 - Dangerous heart rhythms, including slow rhythms known as bradycardia.
 These rhythm abnormalities are triggered by dehydration and electrolyte imbalances.

-Bradycardia is a slowness of the heartbeat, usually at a rate under 60 beats per minute (normal resting rate is 60 - 100 beats per minute).
+Bradycardia is a slowness of the heartbeat, usually at a rate under 60 beats per minute (normal resting rate is 60 to 100 beats per minute).

 - Blood pressure may drop.